|A Guide to Marriages

 The clergy also had to send a copy of the parish record to the Bishop every year.
 This copy is known as 'the Bishop's Transcript'

 Church weddings 1538-1753

 The Church of England currently has 16,200 churches in the UK, and 43 cathedrals.
 This does not include Roman Catholic churches or non-conformist chapels.
 Finding which church your relative married in can therefore be a problem if you don't have any information.

-In the 1500s and 1600s most couples married in the bride's parish.
+In the 16th and 17th centuries most couples married in the bride's parish.
 During this period 30% of all marriages were by licence and 30% were remarriages following the death of the first partner.
-However, 25% of people who survived beyond the age of 40 did not marry (the average life expectancy in the 1700s was 37.1 years).
+However, 25% of people who survived beyond the age of 40 did not marry (the average life expectancy in the 18th century was 37.1 years for men).

-During the 1700s most marriages took place within 15 miles of the home of the couple.
-(By the 1850s the average was 30 miles.)
-Average age at marriage in the late 1700s was 28 for men and 26 for women.
-By 1871 it was 30 for professional men but 24 for manual workers, and by 2006 it was 36.2 years for men and 33.6 years for women (these figures for 2006 are heavily distorted by the large number of second marriages after a divorce).
+During the 18th century most marriages took place within 15 miles of the home of the couple; by the 1850s the average was 30 miles.
+Average age at marriage in the late 18th century was 28 for men and 26 for women.
+By 1871 it was 30 for professional men but 24 for manual workers, and by 2006 it was 36.2 years for men and 33.6 years for women.
+These later figures are heavily distorted by the large number of second marriages after a divorce.

-Throughout the last 350 years, women have been on average 2 years younger than their husbands and in the first half of the 1800s almost one-third of all brides were pregnant at the time of their marriage.
+Throughout the last 350 years, women have been on average two years younger than their husbands and in the first half of the 19th century almost one-third of all brides were pregnant at the time of their marriage.
 Before 1754 brides often signed with their maiden name even when it was their second marriage.
-It was also quite common for two members of one family to marry two members of another; two sisters married two brothers.
+It was also quite common for two members of one family to marry two members of another; for example two sisters married two brothers.
 Marriage between cousins was also popular and marriage after the death of a first husband or wife was very common, especially as many women died young in childbirth.

 The Civil War period